deltachat/deltachat-pages/en/help.md

 ### I want to manage my own server for Delta Chat.
 What do you recommend?

-Any well behaving email server setup will do fine except if your users' devices require Google/Apple Push notifications to work properly.
+Any well behaving email server setup will do fine except if your users' devices require Google/Apple [Push Notifications](#instant-delivery) to work properly.

 We generally recommend to [set up a chatmail relay](https://chatmail.at/doc/relay/getting_started.html).
 [Chatmail](https://chatmail.at) is a community-driven project that encompasses both the setup of relays